Hairabiika/Basics/ForLoop/README.md

-basic for loop excercises in c#
+Basic for-loop excercises in c#